 Tail: The tail is docked at length meant to complete the image of a “square dog” approximately as high as he is long.

-The coat is hard, wiry, and dense with a close-fitting thick jacket.
+The coat is hard, wiry, and dense with a thick close-fitting jacket.
 There is a short, soft undercoat.
-Furnishings on muzzle, legs, and quarters are dense and wiry.
+Furnishings on the muzzle, legs, and quarters are dense and wiry.